 Whether confronted by natural disasters such as hurricanes, or unexpected catastrophes such as a house fire, you need to be prepared to take care of your animals.
 A pre-determined disaster plan will help you remain calm and think clearly.

-Additional first aid for pets links
+Additional first aid links:

 - American Animal Hospital Association (AAHA)/Healthy Pet: Pet First Aid